USS Bugara

 USS Bugara (SS-331), a Balao-class submarine in commission from 1944 to 1970, was a ship of the United States Navy named for the bugara, a multicolored fish found along the coast of California.

 Bugaras World War II operations extended from 21 February to 17 August 1945, during which she completed three war patrols in the Flores Sea, Java Sea, South China Sea and Gulf of Siam.
 While the first two patrols proved uneventful, her third war patrol might be classified as one of the most colorful to be made during the war.
-This patrol in the Gulf of Siam was highlighted by a series of excellently conducted gun attacks which disposed of 57 small ships totaling 5284 tons.
+This patrol in the Gulf of Siam was highlighted by a series of excellently conducted gun attacks which disposed of 57 small ships totaling 5,284 gross register tons.
 All except two of these vessels were boarded and their native crews put safely ashore with their personal belongings.
 One of the many interesting incidents of this patrol was an encounter with a Japanese ship manned by a Chinese crew being attacked by Malay pirates.
 Bugara rescued the Chinese, sank the Japanese ship, and then disposed of the pirates.

 Bugara later served in the Korean War and the Vietnam War.